Skip to content

 Volunteering and work experience

-Volunteering or working in a support role, for example emergency call handling or fire safety, will give you an idea of what the job is like, as well as access to internal vacancies.
+Volunteering or working in a support role, for example emergency call handling or fire safety home visits, will give you an idea of what the job is like, as well as access to internal vacancies.
+You'll usually need to be 18 or over.

 Direct application

 You can apply directly to join the fire service.
-Each one sets its own entry requirements.
+Each service sets its own entry requirements.

 Many ask for GCSEs at grades 9 to 4 (A* to C) in English and maths, or equivalent qualifications.